Inside: A tutorial on how to make upcycled hanging tin can planters the easy way.

-I love to repurpose and upcycle the things around me, especially what others would consider trash.
-With my latest project, I have made some cute repurposed tin and soda can planters.
+I love repurposing and upcycling the things around me, especially what others consider trash.
+I have made cute, repurposed tin and soda can planters with my latest project.

-I have made many different types of tin can planters in the past, such as my beautiful Marimekko planters.
+I have made many tin can planters, such as my beautiful Marimekko planters.
 But these planters are different, as they are hanging planters.
-Also, the shape of the cans has been altered, so that they hang better.
+Also, the shape of the cans has been altered so that they hang better.

 I’ve made hanging soda can planters and planters out of food cans.
 Both are made in virtually the same way.

-This is a very easy and affordable craft.
-The planters cost almost nothing to make and don’t require any specialist tools.
+This is a straightforward and affordable craft.
+The planters cost almost nothing and don’t require any specialist tools.

 What You Need To Make Soda Can Planters